By The Skilled Investor, June 23, 2007, 10:32 am

 With a couple of decades of experience in corporate development, technology licensing, and strategic relationship management in the computer industry, let me state some personal observations about contractual “default” and the Citibank credit card contract.

 Default is one of the worst situations in any contractual relationship.
 Default could begin the death process of a business relationship.
 On the other hand, this contractual death process might be reversed, if both parties are willing and able to meet their contractual commitments and to work together toward an equitable solution.
+If a case proves to be more difficult, having the support of a legal professional can also be beneficial.

 If you wish to fulfill your obligations in good faith under any contract, you will try very hard to avoid being the party that causes any contract to go into default.
 You will cure the breach of the contract that causes the default, as quickly as you can.
 You will work in good faith with the other party to get the contract out of default, so that the business relationship can continue forward and not die.